NWalker4483/GPT_RPG/docs/Glossary.md

-Character: The avatar of an AI model within the game world
+Actor: The avatar of an AI model within the game world

-Player: An individual or team, which manage and guide a character.
+Player: An individual or team, which manage and guide a Actor.

-Character Guide: A prompting section made available to players to influence the behavior of their character
+Actor Guide: A prompting section made available to players to influence the behavior of their Actor

 Interaction range: